Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Introduction

-and show that its sign structure correlates with edge- versus bulk-gap character across the long-range phase diagram.
 The underlying mechanism is rooted in a bipartite Krylov structure: for a real boundary seed and real antisymmetric Majorana Hamiltonian $\mathcal{H}_M$, successive Krylov vectors alternate between real and purely imaginary subspaces, so $L_{\mathrm{sp}}^2$ acts separately on odd and even sectors.
-When a low-energy edge mode dominates the seed overlap, the Krylov recursion produces an imbalance between the odd and even subsequences as recursion depth increases, leading to robust sign changes in $\eta_n$.
+When a low-energy edge mode dominates the seed overlap, the Krylov recursion produces an imbalance between the odd and even subsequences as recursion depth increases, which leads to robust sign changes in $\eta_n$.
 When the lowest scale is set by bulk modes, the two subsequences remain more evenly matched and $\eta_n$ retains a fixed sign.
 While Ref.~\cite{Caputa2023Jan} studied topological transitions using state (spread) Krylov complexity, and Ref.~\cite{Chakrabarti_2025} analyzed monitored Su–Schrieffer–Heeger (SSH) dynamics in Krylov space within a similar state-spread framework (including connections to quantum Fisher information), we instead use the operator Lanczos algorithm and derive an exact single-particle formulation to extract Lanczos coefficients for boundary seeds, which directly resolve the edge–bulk gap competition.
 In this way, operator dynamics captured in Krylov subspace provide a practical probe of boundary-versus-bulk gap control, despite the model being quadratic.